 Repeating after books or people would not give us the flexibility we need to talk.
 This is why we have exercises as here: to start and make ourselves flexible habits for language.

 Exercise 2.
 In this exercise, we also can use the persons we, you, and they.
 This means we can speak about more than one individual or object.

 In grammar, we name this the plural.
 We can use the pronoun “you” for the singular and the plural, compare subchapter 3.2.

 We may think about real people ― our acquaintances, friends as well as foes ― to do this exercise.

 4. FUTURE, (be), it

 5. FUTURE, (be), we

 10. FUTURE, (have), you

 Exercise 3.
-We can try to tell the time extent (PRESENT, PAST, or FUTURE) and the person for the verb forms below.
+We can try to tell the time extent (PRESENT, PAST, or FUTURE) and the person, for the verb forms below.
 We can note “all persons”, where the form stays the same for all of them.
-We can continue to think time first.
+We continue exercising time first.

 Answer: PRESENT, I, you, we, they